 5. Access to OBD information

 5.1.
-Applications for approval or its amendments shall be accompanied by the repair information concerning the vehicle OBD system.
+Applications for certification or its amendments shall be accompanied by the repair information concerning the vehicle OBD system.
 This information shall enable manufacturers of replacement or retrofit components to make the parts they manufacture compatible with the vehicle OBD system, with a view to fault-free operation assuring the vehicle user against malfunctions.
 Similarly, such repair information shall enable the manufacturers of diagnostic tools and test equipment to make tools and equipment that provide for the effective and accurate diagnosis of vehicle control systems.

 5.2.
 Upon request, the responsible authority shall make the repair information on the OBD system available to any interested components, diagnostic tools or test equipment manufacturer on a non-discriminatory basis:

 5.2.1.
-A description of the type and number of preconditioning cycles used for the original approval of the vehicle;
+A description of the type and number of preconditioning cycles used for the original certification of the vehicle;

 5.2.2.
-A description of the type of the OBD demonstration cycle used for the original approval of the vehicle for the component monitored by the OBD system;
+A description of the type of the OBD demonstration cycle used for the original certification of the vehicle for the component monitored by the OBD system;

 5.2.3.
 A comprehensive document describing all sensed components with the strategy for fault detection and MI activation (fixed number of driving cycles or statistical method), including a list of relevant secondary sensed parameters for each component monitored by the OBD system and a list of all OBD output codes and format used (with an explanation of each) associated with individual emission related powertrain components and individual non-emission related components, where monitoring of the component is used to determine MI activation.